joelsaxton/lawnstarter/README.md

 I set up a React front end in Typescript, and a Laravel back using Sail

-## API Note
+## Note
 For API documentation see `backend/API.md`.
 I wrote tests for the API endpoints as well as the Star Wars API stats job.
-See the tests folder.
+See the `backend/tests` folder.
+For front end documentation, see `frontend/README.md`.

 ## Quick Start